 C. Training and communicating proactively

-When you’re implementing an organizational-level change, it’s essential to conduct proper training sessions and set the right communication guidelines.
+When implementing an organizational-level change, it’s essential to conduct proper training sessions and set the right communication guidelines.

 The training should encompass all the rules and processes and leave no room for ambiguity.

 You can use shared technology infrastructure to boost effective communication and networking.
-Moreover, you should collect regular employee feedback and address their concerns to help shape positive company culture.
+Moreover, you should collect regular employee feedback and address their concerns to help shape a positive company culture.

 2. Consider how this change might affect your clients